Rota, Northern Mariana Islands: History

 In 1521, the first European to see Rota was the lookout on Ferdinand Magellan's ship Victoria, Lope Navarro.
 However, Magellan's armada of three ships did not stop until they reached Guam, so the first European to arrive in Rota (in 1524), was the Spanish navigator Juan Sebastián Elcano, who annexed it together with the rest of the Mariana Islands on behalf of the Spanish Empire.

 As with the other islands of the northern Marianas, Rota was sold to the German Empire under the German–Spanish Treaty of 1899.
-In World War I, the islands were occupied by the Japanese Empire.
+In World War I, the islands were occupied by the Empire of Japan.
 In 1919, the League of Nations formally recognized Japanese control under the South Seas Mandate.
 However, development of Rota lagged behind that of neighboring Tinian and Saipan, with only 1000 Japanese residents arriving by the end of December 1935, most of them employed in raising sugar cane and in sugar refining.
 The refinery was not economical, and it was closed three years later.

 The Japanese garrison during World War II consisted of 1,031 Imperial Japanese Army men of the 10th Independent Mixed Brigade, under the command of Major Shigeo Imagawa, and about 600 Imperial Japanese Navy men.
 During the final stages of the war, Rota was occasionally bombed by aircraft of the U.S. Navy in an attempt to silence its radio transmitter that was providing warning to the Japanese home islands upon the take-off of B-29 Superfortress bomber attacks from Tinian, Saipan, and Guam, but the island was never invaded by American troops.
-B-29 bombers on Guam would use Rota to dump their bombs should they have a mechanical issue and need to turn back during a raid on Japan.
+B-29 bombers on Guam would use Rota to dump their bombs if they had mechanical issues and needed to turn back during a raid on Japan.
 On September 2, 1945, one hour after the surrender of Japan, a detachment of U.S. Marines arrived on Rota to accept the surrender of the Japanese garrison, which numbered 947 Imperial Japanese Army and 1853 Imperial Japanese Navy.

 After the end of World War II, Rota became part of the Trust Territory of the Pacific Islands.
 Since 1978, the island has been a part of the Commonwealth of the Northern Mariana Islands.

-The current mayor is Efraim Manglona Atalig.
+The current mayor is Aubry M. Hocog.

+In the 21st century, tourism is popular on the island, with a variety of natural, historic, and marine sites.
+One noted tourist and natural wonder is the "swimming hole", which is small naturally formed pool of sea water by the coast.

 Geography

 Rota is 12.3 mi long and 4.2 mi wide.
 Its coastline is about 38 mi long.
 The highest point on Rota is Mt.
 Sabana which is 495.56 m.
 Rota is 47 nmi north of Guam, 63 nmi south of Tinian and 73 nmi south of Saipan.
-Rota has diverse flora and fauna including the endemic and endangered Rota white-eye, Mariana fruit bat, and Mariana crow.
-Much of the island, especially where there are remnants of native forest, have been recognised as forming an Important Bird Area (IBA) by BirdLife International.